 Diabetes can be cured with a pancreas transplant, which eliminates the need for insulin shots.
 Most persons with type 1 diabetes do not undergo a pancreas transplant right after they are diagnosed because of the dangers associated with surgery.

 A person without a pancreas cannot survive without artificial insulin injections and digestive enzymes.
-According to a 2016 research, roughly three-quarters of persons without cancer who had their pancreas removed lived for at least seven years.
+According to research in 2016, roughly three-quarters of persons without cancer who had their pancreas removed lived for at least seven years.

 Although a living donor can donate a pancreatic segment, most pancreas transplants need the donation of the entire organ from a deceased donor.
 The donor pancreas must be transplanted into the recipient within 12 to 15 hours of being removed, conserved, and packed for shipment.